Expensify/Bedrock/docs/cli.md

-	-workerThreads  <#>         Number of worker threads to start (min 1, defaults to number of CPU cores) -queryLog       <filename>  Set the query log filename (default 'queryLog.csv', SIGUSR2/SIGQUIT to enable/disable) -maxJournalSize <#commits>  Number of commits to retainin the historical journal (default 1000000) -hctreeExperimentalMode        Enable experimental HC-Tree features (currently, follower commits to hct_journal)
+	-workerThreads  <#>         Number of worker threads to start (min 1, defaults to number of CPU cores) -queryLog       <filename>  Set the query log filename (default 'queryLog.csv', SIGUSR2/SIGQUIT to enable/disable) -maxJournalSize <#commits>  Number of commits to retainin the historical journal (default 1000000) -hctreeExperimentalMode        Enable HC-Tree journal commits for both leaders and followers

-	With `-hctreeExperimentalMode`, HC-Tree nodes apply replication and synchronization commits to `hct_journal`; WAL2 nodes and HC-Tree leaders continue to use the legacy journals.
+	With `-hctreeExperimentalMode`, HC-Tree nodes write leader and follower commits to `hct_journal`, while WAL2 nodes and HC-Tree nodes without the flag keep writing to the legacy journals.
 A node can serve synchronization from both journals.
-A blank legacy entry at commit 1 aligns new databases with HC-Tree's initial CID.
-HC-Tree followers use `bedrock_hct_journal_anchor` for a local write when a replicated commit makes no database changes, so that SQLite records its journal row.
-Before a flagged HC-Tree node becomes leader, it rebases a stale HC-Tree journal to the latest legacy commit or removes legacy entries older than the oldest contiguous HC-Tree entry.
+New databases start with a blank legacy entry at commit 1 to align with HC-Tree's initial CID, and existing HC-Tree databases rebase before entering follower mode.
+A no-op transaction writes `bedrock_hct_journal_anchor` so SQLite records its journal row.
+Before becoming leader, the node removes legacy entries older than the oldest contiguous HC-Tree entry.
 This can sharply reduce the history available for other nodes to synchronize from; a node missing the retained range will need a fresh database copy.
 Use the flag only on nodes intended to participate in this rollout.

 	Quick Start Tips:
 	-----------------